 The Exchange proposes to submit a Pilot Program report to the Commission at least two months prior to the expiration date of the Pilot Program (the "annual report").
 The annual report would contain an analysis of volume, open interest, and trading patterns.
 The analysis would examine trading in the proposed option product as well as trading in the securities that comprise the Nasdaq-100.
 In addition, for series that exceed certain minimum open interest parameters, the annual report would provide analysis of index price volatility and share trading activity.
 In addition to the annual report, the Exchange would provide the Commission with periodic interim reports while the pilot is in effect that would contain some, but not all, of the information contained in the annual report.
-The annual report would be provided to the Commission on a confidential basis.
+The annual report would contain the following volume and open interest data: 22